Nguyễn Quốc Việt

-Nguyễn Quốc Việt (born May 4, 2003) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Hoàng Anh Gia Lai, and the Vietnam national under-20 alongside under-23 football team.
+Nguyễn Quốc Việt (born 4 May 2003) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Ninh Bình and the Vietnam national under-23 team.

 Early career

-Born in Hải Phòng, Quốc Việt started his youth career at Hải Dương, playing for the Tran Hung Dao Middle School football team.
+Born in Hải Phòng, Quốc Việt started his youth career at Hải Dương, playing for the Trần Hưng Đạo Middle School football team.
 In 2016, the team won the National U13 Cup organised in Đắk Lắk, with Quốc Việt being scouted by Guillaume Graechen and admitted directly to Hoang Anh Gia Lai – Arsenal JMG Academy after the final.

-With Hoàng Anh Gia Lai, Quốc Việt finished as runner-up in Vietnamese National U-19 Football Championship for two years in a row: 2019 and 2020.
+With Hoàng Anh Gia Lai, Quốc Việt finished as runner-up in Vietnamese National U-19 Championship for two consecutive seasons (2019 and 2020).
 Quốc Việt finished in both editions as top scorer by scoring respectively 2 and 3 goals during the final tournament.
-In 2020, he joined Nutifood JMG Academy, a partner club of Hoàng Anh Gia Lai and played with the U17 team in the Vietnamese National U-17 Football Championship.
+In 2020, he joined Nutifood JMG Academy, a partner club of Hoàng Anh Gia Lai and played with the U17 team in the Vietnamese National U-17 Championship.
 Quốc Việt won the golden shoe by scoring 9 goals throughout the tournament, and lead his team to the final, where they were defeated by U17 Sông Lam Nghệ An.

-At the age of 18, Quốc Việt participated in the 2021 Vietnamese National U-21 Football Championship.
+At the age of 18, Quốc Việt participated in the 2021 Vietnamese National U-21 Championship.
 Despite his young age, Quốc Việt continued winning the top scorer title with 4 goals scored in the final tournamement, including the only goal that helped Nutifood beat U21 Hà Nội 1–0 in the final.

 Club career

+PVF

-In August 2021, Quốc Việt was loaned to PVF, who play in Vietnam National Championship Division 2.
-However, the 2021 season has been canceled by the Vietnam Football Federation due to the impact of the Covid-19 epidemic.
-The loan was extended until the 2022 season, with Quốc Việt making his debut for PVF against SHB Đà Nẵng Youth.
-At the end of the championship, PVF only finished seventh out of eight teams in their group, having scored only 8 goals in total.
+In August 2021, Quốc Việt was loaned to PVF, who play in Vietnamese Second Division.
+However, the 2021 season has been canceled by the Vietnam Football Federation due to the impact of the COVID-19 epidemic.
+The loan was extended until the 2022 season, with Quốc Việt making his debut for PVF against SHB Đà Nẵng B. At the end of the championship, PVF only finished seventh out of eight teams in their group, having scored only 8 goals in total.

+Hoàng Anh Gia Lai

 In June 2022, Hoàng Anh Gia Lai's manager Kiatisuk Senamuang expressed his wish to integrate Quốc Việt to the team.
 The player had previously played for Nutifood and PVF earlier that season, making the move impossible at the moment because FIFA rules forbid a player from playing for more than 2 clubs in the same season.
 Quốc Việt remained at Nutifood until the end of the season and played in the 2022 Vietnamese Football League Third Division.

 On 6 December 2022, it was confirmed that Quốc Việt will join Hoang Anh Gia Lai from the 2023 season.
+On 5 April 2023, he scored his first professional goal on Hoang Anh Gia Lai's 4–1 V.League 1 win against Viettel.
+This was his only league goal during the season.
+In the following season, Quốc Việt scored one goal, in the 1–0 win against Becamex Bình Dương in the avant-dernier matchday, thus help Hoàng Anh Gia Lai avoided relegation.